 The Asthma and Allergy Foundation of America estimates that 50 million Americans suffer from indoor/outdoor allergies, which include seasonal allergies, and that number is only increasing over time.
 An estimated 30 percent of adults and 40 percent of children are affected.

 The most common signs of seasonal allergies are:

 - Itchy, swollen eyelids

 Allergies can be hereditary, so if you are a parent who has allergies, the odds are higher that your children will suffer from them, as well.

 Pollen, the tiny grains that are released by trees and grass, is the most common spring allergen.
 It gets in the air, travels for miles, and causes general misery for those who can’t tolerate it.

 The spring pollen season starts a lot earlier than most people think.
 As soon as the weather starts warming up, trees begin budding and grass starts sprouting.
 When this happens, pollen starts filling the air and causing those itchy, swollen eyes that allergy sufferers dread.

 Treating your allergies early is the key to getting ahead of the symptoms.
 However, if you haven’t spoken to a Houston optometrist about eye allergy symptoms, it’s best to do so before starting medication.
 Excessively watery eyes can be a common symptom of allergies OR dry eye syndrome.
 It’s important to know which is the cause before treating.

-Allergic eye symptoms can be greatly helped by topical antihistamine drops.
-These drops can provide relief of symptoms within 5-10 minutes, and daily use can even prevent the itching from starting.
+- Topical antihistamine drops: Allergic eye symptoms can be greatly helped by topical antihistamine drops.
+These drops can provide spring eye allergy relief within 5-10 minutes, and daily use can even prevent the itching from starting.

 Other small habits you can observe to help reduce your exposure to allergens include: